AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/multi-zone-layout-aem-screens.md

    1. Enter the **Title** as **Chrome-Device1** and click **Register**.
    1. Selecione **Atribuir exibição** e selecione o caminho para a configuração do dispositivo.
    >[!NOTE]
-   >Se estiver tentando visualização do conteúdo no player do Screens, clique em **Atualizar conteúdo** offline do painel do canal.
+   >Se estiver tentando visualização do conteúdo no player do Screens, clique em **Atualizar conteúdo** offline no painel do canal para cada canal atribuído à exibição.

 ### Como visualizar o resultado {#viewing-the-result}